masudur-rahman/jetstream/README.md

 jetstream: enabled
 ```

 This will dynamically determine the available resources.
-It's recommended that you set specific limits though:
+It's recommended that you set specific limits through:

 ```
 jetstream {